OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 Additionally if the `max-read-size` or `max-write-size` values in the "negotiate protocol response" exceeds this limit an event will also be raised.

+To control the size of the DCERPC stub data, `dcerpc.max-stub-size` should be used.
+It is by default set to 1MiB.

 For file tracking, extraction and file data inspection the parser queues up out of order data chunks for both READs and WRITEs.
 To avoid using too much